PranabKumarSahoo/sql-dev-tools/README.md

 ## Contributing

 If you would like to contribute.
-Follow these simple steps:
+Follow these simple steps or you can refer to [Contribution Guidelines](https://github.com/PranabKumarSahoo/sql-dev-tools/blob/main/CONTRIBUTING.md):

 1. **Fork the Repository**: Click "Fork" at the top right to create your copy.
 2. **Create a Branch**: Make a new branch for your work.